 If you have a doorman working the Monday to Friday day shift and is the receiver of most of your online package deliveries, it’s a good idea to tip them throughout the year.

 This will ensure they’ll take good care of your things.
-Packages are usually a sore spot for doormen and can turn lobbies into what feels like an Amazon warehouse.
+Packages are usually a sore spot for door attendants and can turn lobbies into what feels like an Amazon warehouse.
 Showing them some regular tipping will help improve their service even further.

 How much to tip throughout the year also; depends on the quality of service and what the doorman has been doing for you and your family.